vitessio/website/content/en/docs/user-guides/configuration-advanced/buffering-scenarios.md

 ```

 #### Results:
-In these results, we see a few SQL statments fail to buffer, while they display
+In these results, we see a few SQL statements fail to buffer, while they display
 the standard `1105` error we've seen previously.

 ```sh